janpetzold/az305-learning/README.md

 RBAC: Who can do it (Identity, Scope, Roles/Actions)
 Budget: How much

-RBAC can be set on resource group level.
+RBAC can be set on resource group level and RBAC roles should be applied at the highest level possible (tenant).
 Policies shall be set on Management group level to make sure these are applied for new subscriptions.

 Azure Policy is a service in Azure that enables you to create, assign, and manage policies to control or audit your resources.
 These policies enforce different rules over your resource configurations so the configurations stay compliant with corporate standards.
+Policies can be assigned to Subscriptions, Resource Groups and Management groups.
+Parent policies must be in the same region as child policies.

 Built-In policies include